Overview

 Egress request | An active session of the Egress service recording a composite stream or single track. | 2 requests |

-For concurrency limits on paid plans, refer to the latest pricing.
+The following table shows the default rate limits on the Build plan.
+For rate limits on paid plans, refer to the latest pricing.

 Egress time limits